soundasleep/jevon.org/wiki/Displaying_an_Eclipse_MessageDialog_in_a_Non-UI_Thread.md

   - Eclipse
   - Java
 redirect_from:
-  - "/wiki/displaying_an_eclipse_messagedialog_in_a_non-ui_thread"
-  - "/wiki/Displaying An Eclipse Messagedialog In A Non-ui Thread"
-  - "/wiki/displaying an eclipse messagedialog in a non-ui thread"
+  - "/wiki/Displaying an Eclipse MessageDialog in a Non-UI Thread"
-  - "/wiki/Displaying_An_Eclipse_Messagedialog_In_A_Non-ui_Thread"
 ---

 [Eclipse](Eclipse.md)